 - Transaction: Credit memo (Edit)

 Add the above permissions to the user role, if you want the customer deposit, cash sale, credit memo, invoice, and cash refund information to sync data with financials in Salesforce.

 - List: Project(Edit)

-Add this permission, to enable the connector, to sync Opportunity in Salesforce as a Project in NetSuite.
+Add this permission, to enable the integration app, to sync Opportunity in Salesforce as a Project in NetSuite.
 Otherwise, you can ignore this permission.

 - Suite Bundle Permissions:

 - Setup: Suite Bundler (Full)

 Suite bundle permissions are only used for installing the integration app, once the integration app is installed successfully then you can remove the permissions for suite bundle in setup.